What you will study

 The module will equip you with the theoretical tools necessary to investigate recent developments in the global economy.
 A pluralist view of economic theory is adopted, enabling you to appreciate the debates between different approaches.

-Block 2, Firms and Industries, is about efficiency and productivity in the production of goods and services.
+This block is about efficiency and productivity in the production of goods and services.
 It covers issues about choice of technology, entrepreneurship, innovation, employment relations, outsourcing and competition policy.

-Block 3, Markets and Governments, covers the overall organisation of the economy.
+The final block covers the overall organisation of the economy.
 It investigates the strengths and weaknesses of markets and governments in the organisation of economic activities, explores issues concerning the environment and ethics, and looks at economic theory that underpins government behaviour.